 The amount of guarantee is the aggregated amount of loan granted to employees that was in excess of the HKMA regulatory loan to value ratio cap.
-The amount of 'excess' were assessed individually for each loan.
+The amount of 'excess' was assessed individually for each loan.

-As of date of granting of staff housing mortgage loan, and as of 31 December 2021, these loans remain fully collateralised by the respective property values.
+As of date of granting of staff housing mortgage loan, and as of 31 December 2022, these loans remain fully collateralised by the respective property values.

-The remaining contractual maturities for the financial guarantee range between 15 years to 26 years.
+The remaining contractual maturities for the financial guarantee range between 16 years to 24 years.